How to Change Your Address in Japan: A Step-by-Step Guide

 Image.
 Example of Residence Card from ISA Japan.

-Once you've been issued a Residence Card, you must file a moving-in notification within 14 days after finalizing your living arrangements in Japan.
+Once you've been issued a Residence Card, you must file a moving-in notification to the ward office within 14 days after finalizing your living arrangements in Japan.

-To file a moving-in notification to register your address, bring the following documents to your local municipal office:
+To file a moving-in notification to register your new address or a change of address, bring the following documents to your local municipal office:

 After registering your address at a municipal office, you will receive a notification letter containing your Individual Number Notice (My Number) and a QR code to apply for a My Number card.